amazonrafia/Ethereum-CICD-Blog/README.md

 npm install -g aws-cdk
 cdk bootstrap aws://ACCOUNT-NUMBER/REGION
 ```
-## Generate a random mnemonic and update Besu Genesis file and cdk.ts file (optional step)
+## Generate a random mnemonic and update Besu Genesis file and cdk-stack.ts file (optional step)
 The repository is already configured with a default mnemonic to be used with Hyperledger Besu network.
 ** Do not use these mnemonic with with any Testnet or Mainnet **